 The framework of the project

-… is an acronym stemming from the full title of the project: Comparative Analyses of European Identities in Business and Every-Day Behaviour.
+… is stemming from the full title of the project: Comparative Analyses of European Identities in Business and Every-Day Behaviour.
 We also like the notion of the “cab” transporting people throughout Europe, makings contacts and spreading their ideas and knowledge.

 What is it all about?

-The aim of the project is to find out whether and to what extent the return to national state positions in the economy and society in selected EU countries, which seems to be apparent latest since the peak of the refugee movement in 2015, reflects on identity and behaviour of the people in the states concerned.
+The aim of the project is to find out whether and to what extent the return to national state positions in the economy and society in selected EU countries, which seems to be apparent latest since the summit of the refugee movement in 2015, reflects on identity and behaviour of the people in the states concerned.
 There is broad consensus on the “Couple Franco-Allemand” playing a decisive role in Europe.
 Starting point of the empirical research are therefore France and Germany.
 The project range is enlarged by Hungary, Finland, Poland, and Portugal.
-By this deliberate choice of countries, a broad range of countries is covered, both politically and geographically.
+By this thought-out choice of countries, a broad range of countries is covered, both politically and geographically.

 Who is participating?